Caso-source/caso-source.github.io/TryHackMe/skynet.md

 smb: \notes\> get important.txt
 ```

-We then see that the their is a directory that wasn't picked up in our initial gobuster scan.
+We then see that the there is a directory that wasn't picked up in our initial gobuster scan.
 ![](pictures/samba2-skynet.png)

 Navigating to the site we can see a "cuppa" login portal.